nkukit/nkukit.github.io/index.md

 Hi there, I'm Niklas!

 I'm a Full Professor of Information Systems and Human-Centric Artificial Intelligence at the University of Bayreuth.
-I am also a Group Leader at the IS branch of the Fraunhofer FIT, Director at the Research Center Finance & Information Management (FIM), Senior Expert AI at IBM, and an Associated Researcher at the KIT.
-In addition to my academic background, I have practical experience as a Managing Consultant in Data Science at IBM.
+I also lead a research group at Fraunhofer FIT, direct the Research Center Finance & Information Management (FIM), serve as Senior Expert AI at IBM, lecture at the Technical University of Munich (TUM), and direct the AI Responsibility Centre (ARC) — bridging academic research with applied work across institutions and industry.

-The focus of my research is on human-centric artificial intelligence.
-I strongly believe two core competencies are necessary for inventive AI applications and their successful, fair, and robust adaptation in the market: The technology perspective (deep knowledge of machine learning methods) and the human perspective (deep knowledge of human-centric design methods).

-Only in their interdisciplinary combination in developing socio-technical systems can they unfold their full potential and provide benefits in later applications.
-This interplay also reveals important research avenues that need to be further explored.
-For me, these currently include human-AI teamwork, appropriate reliance on AI decisions, fairness in AI decision-making, and societal implications and benefits of AI.
+My research sits at the interface of machine learning and human-centric design.
+I believe that inventive AI applications — and their successful, fair, and robust adoption — require both a deep technical understanding of ML methods and a serious engagement with how people actually work with these systems.
+Treating either side as an afterthought tends to produce technology that fails in the field, even when it looks good on a benchmark.

+Concretely, my current work focuses on:

+* **Appropriate reliance on AI** — when people should rely on AI decisions, when they shouldn't, and how expertise, interfaces, and explanations shape that judgment.
+* **Human-AI complementarity** — designing teamwork between humans and AI systems so that the combination outperforms either alone, particularly in high-stakes domains like medicine.
+* **Explainable AI in practice** — moving beyond generic XAI methods toward explanations that actually support the decisions clinicians, analysts, and other domain experts need to make.
+* **Fairness and societal implications** — examining how AI systems distribute benefits and harms, and what responsible deployment requires.

-I aim to explore these principles further and communicate them to students, industry, and society.
+I aim to develop these themes further and communicate them to students, industry, and society.

-If you are interested in working with me, please feel free to contact me.
-If you'd like to learn more, please explore the links below:
+If you're interested in working with me, please feel free to get in touch.
+To learn more, explore the links below:

 * [My publications ordered by citations (Google Scholar)](https://scholar.google.de/citations?user=79KpdDQAAAAJ)
 * [Selected Talks & Media](/talks)